 Use Case 1: class UseCaseOneRunnerPrototype (eu.excitementproject.tl.toplevel.usecaseonerunner)

 The UseCaseOneRunnerPrototype provides an implementation of the UseCaseOneRunner interface.
 The interface’s buildRawGraph methods produce an EntailmentGraphRaw object from input CAS objects or input Interaction objects, by producing sets of FragmentGraph-s for each input interaction and merging them to produce an EntailmentGraphRaw.
-The interface’s buildCollapsedGraph methods produce an EntailmentGraphCollapsed object either directly from a raw graph or from input CAS objects / input Interaction objects, from which an EntailmentGraphRaw is built as described above and further collapsed (merging nodes into equivalence classes, collapsing multiple edges between the same pair of nodes into one edge, etc.), to produce the final output.
+The interface’s buildCollapsedGraph methods produce an EntailmentGraphCollapsed object either directly from a raw graph or from input CAS objects / input Interaction objects, from which an EntailmentGraphRaw is built as described above and further optimized (merging nodes into equivalence classes, collapsing multiple edges between the same pair of nodes into one edge, etc.), to produce the final output.

 Attributes: